in Legal Success

 Primarily the definition of occupational diseases:

-In the doctrine, it is defined as the mental and physical damage resulted from external, and repetitive reasons for a long time while working under the orders, and instructions of the employer.
+In the doctrine, it is defined as the mental and physical damage resulting from external and repetitive reasons while working under the employer’s orders and instructions.

 In this context, there must be a causal link between the workplace and work conditions, and the disease to be considered an occupational disease.

 In Article 3 of the Occupational Health and Safety Law No. 6331, occupational disease is defined as follows: “Disease caused by exposure to occupational risks.”

 If we look at the definitions in both laws and doctrines, it is clear that the person is contracted the disease due to their professional activities.

 While this is the case, during the Covid-19 pandemic, medical staff intensely exposed to the virus by taking care of Covid-19 patients, examining, taking part in the treatment process, contacting at work, and continuing to work even during the lockdown processes.
 For this reason, it is an appropriate decision to accept Covid-19 as an occupational disease.